How to flush a central heating system

 Your central heating system draws cold water in, which is then heated and pumped around your radiators to keep your home warm.
 However, over time, debris can enter your system, rust can build up from old pipes and, if you live in a hard-water area, limescale can develop.
+If you have found that your gas boiler is suddenly not working when the weather goes cold, it is highly possible that you have a frozen boiler condensate pipe.
+Read on or watch the video to learn more about how to diagnose, solve and prevent this very common problem.

 All of these things get pushed around the system and, in bad cases, clog radiators and stop them from being heated all the way through.
 This in turn can have an impact on the efficiency of your system and you may find that you’re spending more money to keep your home warm.